 People who consume high amounts of refined carbohydrates tend to have more prominent skin conditions such as acne.
 Refined carbs include white bread, pasta made with white flour, and white rice.
 These foods have a high glycemic index and quickly spike blood sugar levels; this leads to increased androgen and sebum production, contributing to acne flare-ups.

-Great refined grains alternatives: Quinoa, millet, oats, barley, farro, bulgur.
+Great refined grains alternatives: Quinoa, millet, oats, barley, farro, and bulgur.

 Studies have shown that people who consume added sugars regularly have a 30% more risk of developing acne.
 This is because sugar causes insulin spikes and makes skin cells grow more quickly, boosting sebum production and causing breakouts.